toddway/BuildChecks/README.md

         buildUrl = System.getenv('BITRISE_BUILD_URL') ?
 System.getenv('BITRISE_BUILD_URL') : "http://localhost"
-        lintReports = "$projectDir/app/build/reports/lint-results-prodRelease.xml" //comma seperated paths to your lint xml reports jacocoReports = "$projectDir/core/build/reports/jacoco/coverage/coverage.xml" //comma seperated apths to your jacoco xml reports
+        lintReports = "$projectDir/app/build/reports/lint-results-prodRelease.xml" //comma seperated paths to your lint xml reports jacocoReports = "$projectDir/core/build/reports/jacoco/coverage/coverage.xml" //comma seperated apths to your jacoco xml reports detektReports = "$projectDir/app/build/reports/detekt-checkstyle.xml" //comma separated paths to detekt xml reports }
-    }

 Now on any gradle task, you should see build status info printed to the console.

 ## Usage
-To postStats the status to github or bitbucket, append `-PpostStatus` to your gradle task.
+To post the status to github or bitbucket, append `-Ppost` to your gradle task.
 For example if you had a gradle task like:

     task ci {
         dependsOn 'app:lintProdRelease'